ashokgelal/LightPaper-Support/About LightPaper.md

 ## Feedback and Comments
 We'd love to hear from you.
 The best way to contact us is either by using our Google+ page, or by using Twitter.
 To get the latest updates on *LightPaper* you can like our Google+ page (<http://links.clockworkengine.com/gpluslp>) and follow us on Twitter [@LightPaperApp](http://twitter.com/LightPaperApp).
 If you find *LightPaper* to be awesome, don't forget to 5 star us on the Google Play Store.
 We have made our best efforts to give Android users a simple, beautiful, and native looking editor and we promise to continuously improve it.

-## Support
-If you need any support regarding this app, you can create a ticket at <http://links.clockworkengine.com/lp-support> or email us at support@clockworkengine.com

 We hope you enjoy using it as much as we enjoyed writing it.